 Throughout the process, contributions were sought from a wide range of relevant perspectives, including families living with a rare disease and healthcare professionals with expertise spanning clinical psychology, paediatrics, genetics and mental health support.

 These resources are now being actively disseminated within the rare disease community, through multiple channels including peer review publication.
-They are freely available to anyone with an interest in supporting patients and their families at this key point in their rare disease journey, and our hope is that they will be used to support the future development of services, initiatives, and programmes delivered by the wide range of organisations involved - providing both a strong evidence base and practical advice too.
+They are freely available to anyone with an interest in supporting patients and their families at this key point in their rare disease journey, and our hope is that they will be used to support the future development of services, initiatives, and programmes delivered by the wide range of organizations involved - providing both a strong evidence base and practical advice too.

 (please note, a simple registration will be required)